-Resource curves are used to model the resource or cost loading of an activity within the schedule.
-Resource curves can be linear, back loaded, front loaded, trapezoidal, triangular etc. If you have an activity with a non-linear resource loading, it is possible crate a custom resource curve to model it’s resource loading.
-In this article, we will demonstrate how to create a custom resource curve by using Primavera P6 Resource Curves feature.
+Resource curves are used to model the resource or cost loading of an activity within the work schedule.
+Resource curves can be linear, back loaded, front loaded, trapezoidal, triangular etc. If you have an activity with a non-linear resource loading, it is possible crate a custom resource curve to model it’s resource distribution.
+In this article, we will demonstrate how to create a custom resource curve by using Oracle Primavera P6 Resource Curves feature.

 Why Do We Use Primavera P6 Resource Curves ?